• Current students

 Back to Top

-Students can only test their equipment once they have received their exam time slot (for CAP2 Financial Reporting Interim Assessment and FAE AFR and main exams at all levels).
-Students will receive their time slot for these exams approx. 2 weeks before the exam day.
+Students can only test their equipment once they have received their exam time slot (for CAP2 FR, FAE AFR interim assessments and main exams at all levels).
+Students will receive their time slot for these exams approximately one week before the exam day.
 Students should not try to create a ProctorU profile.
-Once the student clicks on the exam link, which will be visible on the student portal on the ‘My Enrolments’ page, they will be automatically re-directed to their ProctorU dashboard.
-Here students can test out their equipment in advance of their exam sitting.
+Once the student clicks on the exam link, which will be visible on the student portal on the ‘My enrolments’ page, they will be automatically re-directed to their ProctorU dashboard.

-Before receiving their exam slot, students can check their camera and microphone are working by using settings on their laptop and check their internet by doing an internet speed check.
+Before receiving their time slot, students can check their camera and microphone are working by using the settings available on their laptop and check their internet by completing an internet speed check.

 Back to Top